Michael Harris II Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Phillies pitching staff ranks fourth in the league.
+- The Phillies pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Phillies have the 24th-ranked team ERA among all MLB pitching staffs (4.66).
+- The Phillies have the 24th-ranked team ERA across all MLB pitching staffs (4.65).

-- Phillies pitchers combine to allow 51 home runs (one per game), the eighth-fewest in the league.
+- Phillies pitchers combine to surrender 53 home runs (one per game), the ninth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.